 The debate grew contentious in the 1980s and 90s.
 But by the 2000s, parent-centric education had taken its rightful place as a viable and successful alternative to a traditional classroom education.

-It all started with a group of parents who desired to be active in carrying out the unique responsibility a parent has in the total education of their children.
 Grace Prep was the first school to marry two proven elements of educational success, 1) professional classroom instruction of a teacher and 2) caring at-home mentoring of a parent, that combined into a single, unified, college-simulated program.
 Their theory was this: place any child in a warm, secure, inviting environment with professionals who care, parents who are engaged, and a viable plan for success, and they will thrive.
-And thrive they do.
-“After five years of serving here at GPA, what has amazed me the most is how the extra time that’s returned to the parents pays such huge dividends,” said Head of School, Dr. Marc Evans.
-“Bonds are strengthened, relationships deepen, and the outcomes are lifelong, versus temporary.”

-“At Grace Prep, we strive to close the gap,” said Chris Harper, Director of School Advancement.
+“At Grace Prep, we strive to close the gap,” said Chris Harper, Administrator.
 “We strengthen families by affording them more time.
 We partner with parents in educating their children so that the institution takes a backseat to the home.
 We’re literally redefining how Texas does ‘school’.
 For instance, it takes public and charter schools in Texas nearly 12,000 hours to educate a single child.
 At Grace Prep, we do it in half the time but with twice the results.
-And we do it with excellence resulting in 21 National Merit scholars since 1992, 19 state championships, and a Biblical worldview.
-That’s the Grace Prep way—half the time, twice the result.”
+And we do it with excellence resulting in 23 National Merit scholars since 1992, 22 state championships, and a Biblical worldview.
+That’s the Grace Prep way—half the time, twice the results.”